Images are an essential part of recipe posts and can have far-ranging impacts on user experience, site-speed, SEO and accessibility.

 Testing Nerdpress has done has shown that the image file sizes are inconsistent - sometimes smaller, sometimes larger.
 It's also not supported by all browsers.

 Unless you're on BigScoots with the CloudFlare Tier 1 performance upgrade ($17/month).

 Chrome introduced "native lazyloading" in 2019 and it looks like Firefox will support this in 2020.

 However, Safari currently does not.
 Further, WP Rocket's testing shows it's actually an inferior solution to their own, which has been in development for years.

-Much like WebP images, native lazyloading is an immature solution and will probably not be viable until 2021 at the earliest.
+Much like WebP images, native lazyloading is an immature solution.

 The only lazyloading solution we recommend or support is through WP Rocket.

 In generally, we recommend against the use of collages or grouping images together.
 This is because: